Heyuri/kokonotsuba/README.md

 # Kokonotsuba

+## Required stack
+Kokonotsuba is designed and tested on debian 10, nginx, mariadb, and php7.3, and isn't guaranteed to work on any other stack.
+If you are going to suggest pull requests, please make sure the change would work on the above stack first.

 ## On creating new instances
 Create the database, modify the configuration file, run install.php, delete install.php, make the first post.